Skip to content

 Construction

-The first part of the Gobbins officially opened to the public in August in 1902.
+The first part of the Gobbins officially opened to the public in August 1902.
 The first visitors to experience the cliff path was the British Association for the Advancement of Science.

 The Gobbins Today